The criteria include the approved recommendations from the 2012 projects on patient-reported outcomes, composites, and eMeasure feasibility.

 - a demonstrated high-priority (high-impact) aspect of healthcare (e.g., affects large numbers of patients and/or has a substantial impact for a smaller population; leading cause of morbidity/mortality; high resource use (current and/or future); severity of illness; and severity of patient/societal consequences of poor quality).

 2a1.
-The measure is well defined and precisely specified8 so it can be implemented consistently within and across organizations and allows for comparability.
-EHR measure specifications are based on the quality data model (QDM).9
+The measure is well defined and precisely specified8 so it can be implemented consistently within and across organizations and allows for comparability. eMeasures should be specified in the Health Quality Measures Format (HQMF) and must use the Quality Data Model (QDM) and value sets vetted through the National Library of Medicine's Value Set Authority Center (VSAC).9

 2b3.
 Exclusions are supported by the clinical evidence; otherwise, they are supported by evidence of sufficient frequency of occurrence so that results are distorted without the exclusion;12